 Great Lakes Jeep Jam is held in Erie, Pennsylvania.
 The main event is held at the Wattsburg Erie County Fairgrounds.
 There are a few activities that are held in other locations close to the fairgrounds.
 The complete list can be found under the Event Tab and then the Location Tab here on the website.
 You may Google the event address at:

 Wattsburg Erie County Fairgrounds, 13993 PA-8, Wattsburg, PA 16442.

 Erie County is a summer adventure destination.
-The area near the fairgrounds is known for the vineyards for the wineries, Peek n Peak Resort, Millcreek Mall, Splash Lagoon, Brig Ship Niagra, Waldameer Park & WaterWorld, and the gem of the area, Presque Isle State Park.
+The area near the fairgrounds is known for the vineyards for the wineries, Peek n Peak Resort, Millcreek Mall, Splash Lagoon, Brig Niagira, Waldameer Park & WaterWorld, and the gem of the area, Presque Isle State Park.

 It does help to pre-register as many of the activities have limited availability.
-There is a discount available if you register by April 15, 2021.
+There is a discount available if you register prior to the deadline.
 ALL Jeeps must be registered.
-Limited registration will be available the day of the event.

 By registering your Jeep and passengers, you will have all the benefits of participating in the events along with the events that you can add to your package.
 Spectators are only there to watch the events and shop at the vendor area.

 There is a space to park your trailer during the event.
 Information will be sent with your registration package.